llvm/torch-mlir/docs/development.md

 > [Peripheral Support Tier](https://llvm.org/docs/SupportPolicy.html#peripheral-tier)
 > definition.

-Torch-MLIR can also be built using Bazel (apart from the official CMake build) for users that depend on Bazel in their workflows.
+Torch-MLIR can also be built using Bazel (apart from the official CMake build) for users who depend on Bazel in their workflows.
 To build `torch-mlir-opt` using Bazel, follow these steps:

 1. Launch an interactive docker container with the required deps installed:
 ```shell